 Who We Are

 The Central Texas Amateur Radio Club (CTARC) provides Amateur Radio support and service to a multi-county area in the Central Texas Region.
 Though we are based out of Bell County, our members consist of Amateur Radio Operators from Bell County and the surrounding counties.
 Our members participate in Emergency Communications, Skywarn Weather Nets, Storm Spotting and other Amateur Radio services ranging from assisting Bell County during emergency incidents as well as helping with communications for various events and last, but not least, just having fun with the hobby.
-We provide training and testing for those who wish to get started in the great hobby of Amateur Radio.
-The Technician class, the entry-level course for certification, has a better than 95% first time pass rate!
+We do provide testing for those who want to obtain their license.
+We have provided training and classes in the past, however there are currently no classes planned in the near future.

 Severe Weather Support & Spotter Activation

 We also assist the National Weather Service (NWS) with monitoring current conditions during potential severe weather events.
-The CTARC Weather Net serves the Central Texas area in cooperation with the NWS and various local agencies using the wide area W5BEC Repeater [147.140 MHz, (+) PL 123.0 Hz] and the N5ZXJ Repeater [145.130 MHz, (-) PL 123.0 Hz] located in Eddy, Texas.
-Both repeaters cover approximately a 70-mile radius, encompassing all or part of twenty Central Texas counties.
+The CTARC Weather Net serves the Central Texas area in cooperation with the NWS and various local agencies using the wide area N5ZXJ Repeater [145.130 MHz, (-) PL 123.0 Hz] located in Eddy, Texas.
+The repeater covers approximately a 70-mile radius, encompassing all or part of twenty Central Texas counties.

 Central Texas Amateur Radio Club

 Belton, Texas 76513-0307